Kwenta/KIPs/content/kips/KIP-26.md

 **Kwenta/ETH Pool**

 The release of the $KWENTA token is an exciting moment for the Kwenta DAO.
 Upon launch, there needs to be both fee capture from trades as well as liquidity available for the token.
-LP rewards will be available for those that contribute to the Optimism Uni V3 $KWENTA/ETH pool for the next four weeks.
-Therefore, we are going to reward those LPs utilizing full range positions, similar to a V2 Uni pool.
+LP rewards will be available for those that contribute to the Optimism Uniswap V3 $KWENTA/ETH pool for the next four weeks.
+Therefore, we are going to reward those LPs utilizing full range positions, similar to a V2 Uniswap pool.
 Liquidity incentives will be reviewed at the end of the initial period and either continued as is, adjusted, or discontinued.
 783.43 KWENTA will be available for this opportunity.

 **Pool Details:**